hippalectryon-0/pyloggrid/paper.md

 # Acknowledgements

-We thank A. Mailybaev, C. Campolina, G. Costa, Q. Pikeroen, A. Lopez for stimulating discussions and minor contributions.
+We thank A. Mailybaev, C. Campolina for stimulating discussions and minor contributions.

 # Funding